genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/data-pipeline/03_basics.md

 }
 ```

-If the type of the source row is different from the [Field](/creating-applications/defining-your-application/data-model/fields/fields) type then it will converted in best effort.
+If the type of the source row is different from the [Field](/creating-applications/defining-your-application/data-model/fields/fields) type, then it will converted in best effort.

-#### Mapping function
+### Mapping function
 There are cases when the [Field](/creating-applications/defining-your-application/data-model/fields/fields) value is not directly mapped to the source row value.
 For example:

 - Type conversion is complex
 - Data enrichment
 - Data obfuscation
 - Calcuated value based on input

-For such cases each mapper can declare a `transform` function.
-Few examples:
+For such cases, each mapper can declare a `transform` function.
+Here are a few examples:

 ```kotlin
 TRADE_DATE {